Solving variational inequalities with Stochastic Mirror-Prox algorithm: Application to Stochastic Composite minimization

 where $\zeta_i=[\eta_{i1};...;\eta_{ik}]$ and $\{\eta_{is}\}_{{1\leq i,\, 1\leq s\leq k}}$ are independent random variables uniformly distributed on $[0,1]$.
 Note that the arithmetic cost of a single call to $\Xi_k$ is

-The Nash v.i. associated with the saddle point problem (\ref{SPbecomes}) with the stochastic oracle $\Xi_k$ ($k$ being the first parameter of our construction) specify a Nash s.v.i. on the domain $Z=X\times Y$.
-Let us equip the standard simplex $X$ and its embedding space $\cX=\bR^n$ with the Simplex setup, and the spectahedron $Y$ and its embedding space $\cY=\bS^{p_1}\times...\times\bS^{p_m}$ with the Spectahedron setup (see Section \ref{prelprox}).
-Let us next combine the $x$- and the $y$-setups, exactly as explained in the beginning of Section \ref{subsetup}, into an SMP setup for the domain $Z=X\times Y$ -- a distance-generating function $\omega(\cdot)$ and a norm $\|\cdot\|$ on the embedding space $\bR^n\times (\bS^{p_1}\times...\times\bS^{p_\ell})$ of $Z$.
+The Nash v.i. associated with (\ref{SPbecomes}) and the stochastic oracle $\Xi_k$ ($k$ is the first parameter of our construction) specify a Nash s.v.i. on the domain $Z=X\times Y$.
+We equip the standard simplex $X$ and its embedding space $\cX=\bR^n$ with the Simplex setup, and the spectahedron $Y$ and its embedding space $\bS$ with the Spectahedron setup (see Section \ref{setups}).
+Let us next combine the $x$- and the $y$-setups, exactly as explained in the beginning of Section \ref{subsetup}, into an SMP setup for the domain $Z=X\times Y$ -- a {d.-g.f.} $\omega(\cdot)$ and a norm $\|\cdot\|$ on the embedding space $\bR^n\times (\bS^{p_1}\times...\times\bS^{p_\ell})$ of $Z$.
 The SMP-related properties of the resulting setup are summarized in the following statement. \begin{lemma} Let $n\geq3$, $p^{(1)}\geq3$.
-Then {\rm (i)} The parameters of the just defined distance-generating function $\omega$ w.r.t. the just defined norm $\|\cdot\|$ are $\alpha=1$, $\Theta=1$, $\Omega=\sqrt{2}$. {\rm (ii)} For any $z,z'\in Z$ one has
+Then {\rm (i)} The parameter of the just defined d.-g.f. $\omega$ w.r.t. the just defined norm $\|\cdot\|$ is $\Omega=\sqrt{2}$. {\rm (ii)} For any $z,z'\in Z$ one has

 Besides this, for any $(z\in Z,\;i=1,2,...$,

 \end{lemma}